-To avoid bodily injury or death from unexpected start-up of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid injury or death from unexpected start-up of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 Reposition the left reel arm cylinder as follows:

 Some reel components not shown in illustrations for improved clarity.